As a kid, board games have been a great interest of mine, but the old-fashioned ones like Hotel Tycoon

 I’ve taught him very early that games components are fragile and he always handles them with much care, ever since he was 3 years old.

-I’ve bought him some board games for his age and he can’t wait to be older to play with the grown-ups.
+I’ve bought him some board games for his age and he couldn’t wait to be older to play with the grown-ups.

-He’s already a big fan of King of Tokyo
+He’s been a big fan of King of Tokyo

-and asks me often to play it.
-I of course advise him which dices to reroll (and I always explain why), but he beats me almost every time by reaching 20 victory points, he’s so lucky with the dice
+since he was 2 1/2 years old.
+I of course advised him which dices to reroll (and I always explain why), but he beats me almost every time by reaching 20 victory points, he’s so lucky with the dice

 Oh, and my wife is by no means a gamer nor a geek, but she’s so nice to play with me once a week or so, and is very good at it, she beats me on a regular basis.
 She complains always having to learn different rules though, because, having a large collection, I like some variety in my gaming sessions.

-My tastes in games have of course evolved, and although I almost can’t stand to play BANG!
+My tastes in games have changed gradually, and although I almost can’t stand to play BANG!

-again - or many party games on that matter – I’m pretty eclectic.
+again - or many party games for that matter – I’m pretty eclectic.

 You might have guessed, I love Euros, but I’m not against Ameritrash either.
 I own Arkham Horror